Click Click Boom

 "Click Click Boom" is a song by the American rock band Saliva.
-It was released in 2001 on their second album Every Six Seconds as the lead single.
+It was released in 2001 as the lead single from their second album Every Six Seconds.
 The song was put on the 2001 Clear Channel memorandum.
 However, no actual lyrical changes were made.
 The song reappeared on the band's next studio effort (Back into Your System) as a special edition bonus track.

-The song peaked at number 25 on Alternative Airplay and number 15 on Mainstream Rock.
+The song peaked at number 25 on the Billboard Alternative Airplay chart and number 15 on the Mainstream Rock chart.

-Music video
+Music video and lyrics

 A music video was released for the song.
 The video revolves around a boy who unwittingly finds himself in a moshpit in which the band performs.
 Near the end of the video, after being enticed by a girl straight out from the crowd, the boy joins the moshpit.
 After the end of the song, the boy is shown moshing alone in the empty space where the band performed.